MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/project-build/troubleshooting-broken-references.md

 _Applies to:_&nbsp;Visual Studio

 If your application attempts to use a broken reference, an exception error is generated.
-The main reason is the inability to find the referenced component for the error, but there are several scenarios in which a reference is considered broken and they are:
+The main reason for the error is the inability to find the referenced component, but there are several scenarios in which a reference is considered broken and they are:

-- Referenced path is incorrect or incomplete.
+- Project's reference path is incorrect or incomplete.
 - Referenced file was deleted.
 - Referenced file was renamed.
 - Network connection or authentication has failed.